Skip to content

 Frequently Asked Questions

-TenantBase simplifies the office search by reversing the traditional commercial real estate model.
-Instead of businesses spending weeks searching listings and contacting landlords, tenants begin by sharing their space requirements, including location, size, budget, and timing.
-TenantBase’s technology then matches those needs with qualified local tenant-representation brokers and relevant market options, creating a demand-driven, tenant-first process that reduces unnecessary searching, shortens timelines, and delivers more relevant opportunities supported by data and personalized guidance.
+TenantBase reverses the traditional commercial real estate model.
+Instead of spending weeks searching listings and contacting landlords, tenants share their requirements — location, size, budget, and timing — and TenantBase matches them with qualified local tenant-rep brokers and relevant market options.

-How does TenantBase tailor the leasing experience to help businesses find the right office space fit online?
+How does TenantBase help me find the right space for my business?